Sustainability Begins at (the Smart) Home

 1. Start with Governmental Regulations

 For a basic foundation, start with governmental regulations around issues like energy and water conservation.
 Although legal requirements are the bare minimum standards, these may become more stringent in the future as governments step up to encourage sustainability within their countries.
-For instance, in May 2020, the European Commission adopted the Circular Economy Action Plan, which seeks to reduce the European Union’s (EU’s) consumption footprint, double its circular material use rate and contribute to economic decarbonization by reducing the EU’s carbon and material footprint.
+For instance, in May 2020, the European Commission adopted the Circular Economy Action Plan, which seeks to reduce the European Union’s (EU’s) consumption footprint, double its circular material use rate and reach decarbonization by 2050.

 2. Appraise the Materials Used in Your Products

-In Jabil’s smart home survey, 95% agree that they consider ways to make every new product they produce "smart."
+In Jabil’s smart home survey, 91% of respondents said connectivity was the feature needed to make a device “smart.”
 The growing number of IoT devices opens up exciting new business models and elevated levels of customer service, but it also makes sustainability in everyday devices more complicated.
-As Stacey Higginbotham notes in her article Sustainability is the Elephant in the IoT Room, “One of the biggest shifts wrought by the internet of things is that when we put computing into everyday devices, we are adding plastic, metals and any number of components that are difficult to recycle.”
+As Stacey Higginbotham notes in her article Sustainability is the Elephant in the IoT Room, “One of the biggest shifts wrought by the Internet of Things is that when we put computing into everyday devices, we are adding plastic, metals, and any number of components that are difficult to recycle.”

-You need to explore ways to reduce materials that are harmful to the environment, such as plastics or other materials that don’t naturally break down.
+Companies need to explore ways to reduce materials that are harmful to the environment, such as plastics or other materials that don’t naturally break down.
 These could even be eliminated completely by replacing them with eco-friendly alternatives.
 Usable options will vary based on the needs and conditions of your devices or appliances, but long-lasting plastic alternatives include glass, ceramics, stainless steel and cutting-edge bioplastics.
-Hopefully, the portfolio of options will continue to grow in the future.

 3. Focus on Product Durability

-In addition to making sure that materials are sustainable (or at least recyclable), they – and the completed product – need to be durable.
-People trust most of their appliances to last 10-15 years.
+In addition to being sustainable, materials used in smart home solutions — and the completed product — need to be durable.
+People trust most of their appliances to last 10 to 15 years.
 Hence, appliances with smart capabilities need to be able to far exceed the two-year lifespan of most modern smart devices.

 Measure Sustainable Criteria Throughout Production